-His films were selected by international film festivals, theatrically released by cinema lines, aired on 10+ international airlines, and presented by national cultural institutions, museums, and galleries, such as the Kennedy Center, Singapore’s Esplanade Theatre, and China’s National Centre for the Performing Arts.
-(His mom cried.
-Twice.)
+His films have screened at international festivals, toured theaters, flown on 10+ airlines, and shown up everywhere from museums to major cultural venues like the Kennedy Center, Singapore’s Esplanade, and China’s National Centre for the Performing Arts.

-Dexter holds an MFA from the School of Visual Arts in New York.
-He is a jury member for the Shanghai International Film Festival, a lecture mentor for Today at Apple, and the legally servant human to Bertie, a Border Collie with extremely specific taste.
+Dexter holds an MFA from the School of Visual Arts.
+He serves as a jury member for the Shanghai International Film Festival, mentors program fellows through Today at Apple, and is the full-time legal servant to Bertie, a Border Collie with extremely specific taste.

 SEND HELP (OR WORK)